 The mining, coal and quarrying industry has been identified as one of the most highly male-dominated industries, with few women employed and an above-average male-female wage gaps.
 Research reports that many female workers in the industry feel that they do not receive the same level of support and have the same career chances as their male colleagues.
 One impact of this situation is that many female workers will be earning less money and not realizing their full career potential.
 Another possible impact is on local communities, particularly where the undertaking is the main employer, as fewer women will benefit from income and career chances.
 It also may contribute to the difficulties to recruit workers as women (who make up half of the labour force) may be reluctant to work in the sector.
-Racism, which results in demotivated workers and a negative workplace culture, has also been reported to be an issue in the industry, with many of the same impacts on minorities have equal opportunities is therefore an important aspect of sustainability within the mining industry.
+Racism, which results in demotivated workers and a negative workplace culture, has also been reported to be an issue in the industry, with many of the same impacts on minorities that gender discrimination has on women.
+Ensuring workforce inclusion, diversity, and that minorities have equal opportunities is therefore an important aspect of sustainability within the mining industry.
 Such measures include clearly communicated policies, effective grievance and remediation mechanisms, clear criteria and procedures for remuneration and promotion, mentoring and other forms of support.